-- Learn about the types of solar collectors and solar cells. - Grasp the wind turbine types and wind energy application. - Study the basics of biomass resources and their conversion technologies. - Comprehend other renewable energy sources. - Identify the new methodologies / technologies for effective utilization of renewable energy sources.
+- Learn about the types of solar collectors and solar cells. - Provide knowledge on wind turbine types and wind energy application. - Acquire knowledge on the basics of biomass resources and their conversion technologies. - Gain knowledge on other renewable energy sources. - Identify the new methodologies / technologies for effective utilization of renewable energy sources.

-UNIT I: SOLAR ENERGY 9
+UNIT I: SOLAR ENERGY